BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/azogs_legion.md

 - **Metal Gauntlets** `ACTIVE`

-Never count as being unarmed, and he counts as Strength 10 when rolling for distance with a Hurl Brutal Power Attack
+Never count as being [unarmed][Unarmed], and he counts as Strength 10 when rolling for distance with a Hurl Brutal Power Attack

 - **Catapult**

 A large Siege Engine that follows the rules for Volley Fire, with range 12" - 96".
 Catapult shots are Strength 10.
 May still fire in same turn it has moved, but only hits on a 6.
 May still fire while in combat, but on a To Hit of 1, the troll suffers a wound.
 The troll does not have a normal crew like other Siege Engines.
-The troll is the Siege Veteran but has no points of Might, Will or Fate.
+The troll is the [Siege Veteran] but has no points of Might, Will or Fate.
 The catapult cannot be destroyed as normal if an enemy spends its entire turn in base contact.

 - **Area Effect**